 Risks to Consider When Feeding Dates to Guinea Pigs

-Also, there are fibers, so excess fibers from dates will upset the tummy of the cavy.
-Symptoms will be loose stool, diarrhea, pains, gas and similar.
+- Excess fibers from dates will upset the tummy of the guinea pigs.
+Symptoms will be a loose stool, diarrhea, vomiting, pains, gas, and similar.